hotg-ai/rune/docs/tutorials/tutorial.md

 >The UTF8 label is then sent to the serial which can be read by whichever device the rune is being deployed to.

-### Procedural Blocks
+### Processing Blocks

 The necessary PROC_BLOCKS to be used in `tutorial_gesture` have already been created and are stored in `proc_blocks/`

-Further Tutorials shall explain how to create your own procedural block.
+Further Tutorials shall explain how to create your own processing block.

 ### Model